Definition

 May observe the following:

-A visible fluid filled swelling in the ear.
+- A visible fluid filled swelling in the ear.

-Scratching or digging in the ear.
+- Scratching or digging in the ear.

-Head shaking (not always present).
+- Head shaking (not always present).

 Etiology

 A hematoma of the ear can develop when pruritic or inflammatory conditions like bacterial or fungal otitis externa, ear mites, atopy, or an autoimmune disorder causes the rat to scratch or dig at the ear.
-The persistant scratching ruptures small blood vessels in the ear which leads to the fluid-filled swelling.
+The persistent scratching ruptures small blood vessels in the ear which leads to the fluid-filled swelling.

 Auricular hematomas tend to develop quickly and the pressure from the swelling can often cause discomfort.